Skip to main content

 -H "x-juno-orgid: <your-org-id>"

-The onboarding block returns the current step, every step’s status, and a boolean is_complete.
+The response returns the current step, every step’s status, and a boolean is_complete.
 When is_complete is true, current_step is "complete".

 See also